Greenland Votes Again In Local Polls Amid Trump Threats - UrduPoint

 Despite Greenland making international headlines, the council elections have been dominated by local issues like health, housing, tourism development and mining.

+Palle Jerimiassen, the mayor of Greenland's third largest city Ilulissat, wished Greenlanders a "happy election" in a Facebook post.

-Yet Nielsen said last week he understood Greenlanders feeling "uneasy" over diplomatic tensions, ticking off US Vice President JD Vance for joining his wife Usha's "private visit" to the island, which was then changed to a US military base there on Friday.
+Nielsen said last week he understood Greenlanders feeling "uneasy" over diplomatic tensions, criticising US Vice President JD Vance for joining his wife Usha's "private visit" to the island, whose destination was then changed to a US military base there on Friday.

 Vance used the occasion to criticise Denmark for not having "done a good job by the people of Greenland".

-Coming less than a month after March 11's general election, researcher Signe Ravn-Hojgaard said Tuesday's vote is "not about the future of Greenland, it's about school, (about) local issues".
+Coming less than a month after March 11's general election, researcher Signe Ravn-Hojgaard said Tuesday's vote was "not about the future of Greenland, it's about school, (and) local issues".

 - Social media key -